DogeSoftware/meme-downloader/README.md

 - Install Node.JS and NPM.
 - Check which command starts up Node.JS.
 Type `node` and `nodejs` on your terminal and check which one works.
   If it works through `nodejs`, you have to make an alias.
 Type on your terminal: `alias node="nodejs"`.
-  This will make a temporary alias (which won't be kept on reboot).
+  This will make a temporary alias (which won't be kept on closing your bash session).
 - Clone this repository, or download a release version if possible.
 - `cd` into the repository and run `start.sh` which will download the required libraries and will start the download process